flaraloza123/holberton-system_engineering-devops-1/0x03-shell_variables_expansions/README.md

 Other help pages
 * How to execute commands from a file in the current shell

-## Usage
+## Requirements

-* All files were created and compiled on Ubuntu 14.04.4 LTS
+* All files are created and compiled on Ubuntu 14.04.4 LTS.

----
+* All Bash scripts are linted with Shellcheck.

 ## Tasks

 ### [0. o](./0-alias )